VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Method

 To learn compositional programs, we follow \cite{johnson2017clevr, hu2017learning} and consider program generation as a sequence-to-sequence task.
 We adopt a simple template ``$\langle\mathrm{param}_1\rangle\langle\mathrm{module}_1\rangle\langle\mathrm{param}_2\rangle\langle\mathrm{module}_2\rangle...$'' as the target sequence.
 The resulting target sequences for dialogue and video understanding programs are sequences $\mathcal{P}_\mathrm{dial}$ and $\mathcal{P}_\mathrm{vid}$ respectively.

 The parsers decompose questions into sub-sequences to construct compositional reasoning programs for dialogue and video understanding.
-Each parser is a vanilla Transformer decoder, including multi-head attention layers on questions and past dialogue turns.
-For more details, please refer to the Supplementary Material.
+Each parser is a vanilla Transformer decoder, including multi-head attention layers on questions and past dialogue turns (Please refer to Appendix \ref{subsec:question_parsers_appendix} for more technical details).